mbrycke/mbrycke.github.io/_posts/2024-04-25-self-hosting-RAG-part1.md

 In this way we can store lots of data and query an llm about it without having a huge context window.

+In this series we will outline how to self-host the RAG model.
+In this first part we will set up a server for the embeddings model.
+It will be fully functional, but very basic.
+For a production environment you need to add more features, like logging, error handling, security etc.

+## Why self-hosting
+There might be several reason, e.g. you could be handling sensitive data.
+There is also the fact that models evolve rapidly and you might want to have control over the models you are using, both for embedding and text generation.

 ## Running a server for the embeddings model
 By running the model on server we don't have to load the model in memory every time we want to make a query.
 Sure, when we populate the database the time to load the model might be small compared to the time to populate the database, but when we want to make a query we don't want to wait for the model to load every time.